rsedxcftvgyhbujnkiqwe/linux-hammer-scripts/README.md

 ```
 If width and height are both not specified, it will take the shortest side, round it down to the nearest power of two, and set it to a square with that resolution.

+**Script assumes that vtex2 is in your PATH under the name "vtex".
+If this is not the case, modify the last line of the script as necessary.**

 # Aliases
 List of some helpful aliases I use for hammer